-Half a million dollars may seem like a lot, even for a nice house — but in many American cities these days, it’s close to the norm.
-For example, in Portland, Oregon in July 2024, the average home value hovered around $540,000.
+Half a million dollars may seem like a lot, even for a nice house — but in many American cities these days, it’s just the norm.
+In fact, the average home sale price in Q2 2025 was $510,800.
 The good news?
-These days many mortgage programs allow qualified first-time homebuyers to put down as little as 3%, which means your down payment could be a relatively reasonable $15,000 on a $500,000 home.
+Many mortgage programs allow qualified first-time homebuyers to put down as little as 3%, which means your down payment could be a relatively reasonable $15,000 on a $500,000 home.

 Below, we’ll dive into the details about how to afford a $500,000 house.